 Applying for a Nesto mortgage

-- What type of property you are looking to purchase
+• What type of property you are looking to purchase

-- The price of the house
+• The price of the house

-- Your down payment amount, etc.
+• Your down payment amount, etc.

 They will email you a quote with three options.
 See below for examples of questions included in the survey.

-From there, you have a few options.
-If you know which product you’d like, you can accept the offer immediately without needing to speak with an advisor.
+In your quote, the first and only option will be the best rate they can offer you.
+From there, you can accept the offer immediately without needing to speak with an advisor.

-After seeing the initial quotes, most people will have questions.
+After seeing the initial quote, most people will have questions.
 You can schedule a call with a Nesto advisor to discuss your options and learn more about other product offerings.
 Ensure you have important personal and financial information (address, employment history, income, assets, liabilities, etc.) on hand during the mortgage application process.

 A mortgage comparison tool will show you whether Nesto’s claims of having the lowest possible rate are valid or not.
 If you find a lower rate than what Nesto is offering, they will “match it, beat it, or give you $500”.